Michael-Perdue/Michael-Perdue.github.io/_posts/2022-03-30-campus-crawl-game-and-engine.md

 ## Tile engine

 The game which I made was based off a tile engine that was made by someone I was working with and was specifically made for this project.
 The engine created for this project, “tileEngine”, is a ground-up game engine, relying only upon the widely used MonoGame graphics library for convenient sprite batch draw calls, and serialization libraries for writing and reading data from file.
 It is split down into several modular sections, namely the editor, platform specific player implementations, documentation, and SDK.
+Whilst I did not code the tile engine I worked closely with them to tell them what is needed, test features and help debug any problems that came from this newly built engine.

 The UI of tile engine: